Skip to Main Content

 Our Blog: We often document LGBTQ+ collections on our blog.
 Read it here!

 Identity is a tricky and personal thing.
-It is always best to define a person in the way that they define themselves, past or present.
-But LGBTQ+ history can present some problems.
+It is best to define a person in the way that they define themselves, past or present.
+But LGBTQ+ history can present some challenges.
 Many historical figures have had their identities left out of the historic record.
-LGBTQ+ ancestors did not conceptualize of gender and sexuality in the same way as we do, or with the same words -- but we have to use words we understand to write about them.
+LGBTQ+ ancestors did not conceptualize of gender and sexuality in the same way as we do, or with the same words we use today.
+But we have to use words we understand to write about them.

 • Tell us what evidence led to your decision to assign this identity.
 Is it from the individual's actions?
 Their relationship status?
-The way they speak about themselves?
+The way they wrote about themselves?

-• Once you offer your explanation, assume that your inference is correct and do not dwell on it.
-Continued explanation can create the feeling that assigning an individual an LGBTQ+ identity is a poor mark on their record.
+• Once you offer your explanation, it's fair to proceed with the assumption that your inference is correct.
+Repeated explanation might give the impression that assigning someone an LGBTQ+ identity is a poor mark on their record.

 • Write about a person using the name and pronouns they used for themselves at the end of their life.